Best Time To Trek To Everest Base Camp

 - Average Rainfall: 25 mm

 - Highlights: Crowds will be thin no matter which route you trek.
-While winter is not the best time to trek Everest Base Camp, this is a more budget-friendly option.
+While winter is not the best time to travel to Everest Base Camp, this is a more budget-friendly option.
+For more information, check out our guide on the cost to trek Everest Base Camp.